 Total estimate: approx. €265,000 excl.
 VAT

-Note: exact prices can vary due to inflation, customization options, and location requirements.
+Note: Exact prices may vary due to inflation, customization options, and location requirements.

-Why investing in a battery container pays off
+Why investing in a battery container is worthwhile

-Although the investment in a battery container seems substantial, it offers many benefits in the long term:
+Although the investment in a battery container seems substantial, it yields many benefits in the long term:

 Lower energy costs: Through peak shaving and own power storage.